elm/elm-lang.org/src/guide/chapters/model-the-problem.md

 The case-expression is saying, &ldquo;look at the structure of `visibility`.
 If it is `All`, do this.
 If it is `Active`, do that.
 If it is `Completed` do this other thing.&rdquo;

-This fills the same role as &ldquo;enumerations&rdquo; in other languages, but union types are much more flexible than that!
+This fills the same role as &ldquo;enumerations&rdquo; in languages like Java or C++, but we can do much more than that!

 ## State Machines